Harvard-IACS/2025-E115/README.md

 9. **Frontend Development:**

-   Design user interfaces for seamless user interactions with your AI models, using React.
+   Design user interfaces to facilitate seamless interactions with your AI models, utilizing ReactJS.
 1. **CI/CD:**

    Continuous Integration (CI) and Continuous Deployment (CD) are critical practices in modern software development, especially within AI-Ops.
 This section will cover the principles of CI/CD, including automated testing, integration, and deployment pipelines.
 You'll learn how to set up CI/CD workflows using platforms like GitHub Actions ensuring that your AI models and applications are robust, tested, and reliably deployed to production environments.

-13. **Scaling (k8):**
+2. **Scaling (k8):**

    Delve into Kubernetes, its significance in deploying containerized applications, and understand how to scale your applications to cater to millions of users.
     ​